Agleason1/Test-Readme/README.md

 Model scenario for the next 12 years in which vaccination coverage is uniformly increased.

-## S. Pneumoniae and Hib data used to tune the models:
+## %S. pneumoniae% and Hib data used to tune the models:

 1. antibiotics_childhood_vaccination.csv <br>
 Vaccine efficacy against antibiotic use for S. pneumoniae, Hib